THUDM/CogVLM/README.md

   --quant {8,4}         quantization bits
 ```

 Note: If you have trouble in accessing huggingface.co, you can add `--local_tokenizer /path/to/vicuna-7b-v1.5` to load the tokenizer.
+If you have trouble in automatically downloading model with [SAT](https://github.com/THUDM/SwissArmyTransformer), try downloading from [CogVLM modelscope](https://www.modelscope.cn/models/ZhipuAI/CogVLM/summary) manually.

 ### Fine-tuning